DirectOutput/DirectOutput/Documentation/64_Toys_BuiltIn.md

 \subsection use_DirectOutput_Cab_Toys_Basic_Shaker_summary Summary

+\deprecated The use of this toy is depreceated.
 Shaker toy.<br />
 This is just a simple wrapper around the motor toy.<br />
 Inherits from GenericAnalogToy, implements IToy.